 You can pay for the bus when you get on wherever, or at tram stops, there are ticket machines.
 But you should definitely get an AntalyaKart card.
 They’re much more economical and work for both trams and buses.

 Is There A Free Walking Tour In Antalya?

 The Turkish history is long and complicated making walking tours in the cities perfect.
-I tried to book a Free Walking Tour online a couple times in Antalya and both were cancelled.
+I tried to book a Free Walking Tour online a couple of times in Antalya and both were canceled.
 I’m guessing due to there being few tourists.
 If walking tours are your thing, make sure you do book in advance as the website mentions.
 Personally, I can’t say how good the tour is.